Travelling Victor

 Travelling Victor (1979–1992) was a Canadian Thoroughbred Champion racehorse bred by Russell and Lois Bennett at their Flying Horse Farm in Westbank, British Columbia.
-In 1983, the horse made history when he became the first horse ever to be voted Canadian Horse of the Year honours who had not competed in the Province of Ontario.
+In 1983 the horse became the first horse to be voted Canadian Horse of the Year which had not competed in the Province of Ontario.

-During his career, Travelling Victor raced at tracks in Vancouver as well as in the State of Washington.
+During his career, Travelling Victor raced at tracks in Vancouver and the US State of Washington.
 He set two new track records for 1+3/8 mi and 1+1/2 mi at Exhibition Park Racetrack in Vancouver.

 Retired having won twenty-one races, of which fifteen were stakes events, Travelling Victor was standing at stud for his owners when he died unexpectedly in 1992.
 He is buried at Flying Horse Farm.